Gustavinho/laravel-views/README.md

 ## Upgrade guide
 ### From 2.2 to 2.3
+**Cached views**

-- Clear your cached views `php artisan view:clear` since some of the internal components changed.
+The blade directives have changed, you need to clear the cached views with `php artisan view:clear`

-- Update assets
-- Update components.
-- Update config-file.
+**Public assets**

+The main assets (JS and CSS files) have changed, you need to publish the public assets again with `php artisan vendor:publish --tag=public --provider='LaravelViews\LaravelViewsServiceProvider' --force`

+**Publish blade componentes**

+Some of the internal components have changed, if you have published these components before to customize them, you will not have them up to date, unfourtunately you need to publish them again with `php artisan vendor:publish --tag=views --provider='LaravelViews\LaravelViewsServiceProvider'` and customize them as you need.

+**Method `renderIf()` in actions**

-- Update the renderIf() function in your action classes as follows:
+Update the renderIf() function in your action classes adding a new `$view` parameter as follows:
   ```php
   <?php